 Breaking Bias: Lessons from the Amistad

-Learn strategies for teaching Black history and structural racism from an anti-bias lens that highlight the contributions, strength and resilience of African Americans to the United State throughout history to present day.
-Explore ways for you and your students take personal and collective responsibility for standing against racism.
+Learn strategies for teaching Black history and structural racism from an anti-bias lens.
+Highlight the contributions, strength, and resilience of African Americans in the United State throughout history to present day.
+Explore ways for you and your students to take personal and collective responsibility for standing against racism.

 The New Jersey State Bar Foundation’s Workshops and Grade 3-12 Curriculum complements the work of New Jersey’s Amistad Commission which was created in response to New Jersey’s Amistad Legislation (2002).
 This legislation requires K-12 educators to teach African American history as American history (and not just relegate the learning of this history to Black History Month).

 - Part One virtual introduces a background unit on African civilizations and units 1 and 2 which cover race as a social construct and chattel slavery (nationally and in New Jersey)

 - Part Two virtual introduces Units 3 and 4 which cover the reconstruction era and Jim Crow and the great migration (Part One is a prerequisite)

 - Part Three virtual introduces Units 5 and 6 which cover the dawning of the civil rights movement and the media impact on race and social justice (Part One is a prerequisite)

 - Part One in-person is held at the New Jersey Law Center.
 This workshop includes the background unit as well as units, 1, 2, and 3

 - Part Two in-person is held at the New Jersey Law Center.
 This workshop includes units, 4, 5, and 6 (Part One is a prerequisite)